 We study how plants memorize environmental temperature and light conditions and reveal the molecular mechanisms that confer the plasticity and robustness of the cascades under various environmental stimuli.
-These studies will serve as the basis of plant growth optimization for better yields of crop plants (Fig.3).
+These studies will serve as a basis of plant growth optimization for improved crop plant yields (Fig.3).